DUCK: Distance-based Unlearning via Centroid Kinematics: Introduction

 \section{Introduction}

-\blfootnote{$^*$ Equal Contribution} \blfootnote{$^\dag$ Work done at Leonardo Labs, currently affiliated to Covision Lab} In the ever-evolving landscape of artificial intelligence and machine learning, the development of algorithms capable of learning and adapting to data has garnered significant attention.
-The ascent of artificial intelligence enabled remarkable achievements in various domains, however, the use of machine learning systems comes with some privacy challenges.
-Machine learning models, once trained, store in their parameters the patterns and information from the data they have been exposed to.
-Unfortunately, this persistence of learned information can lead to unintended consequences, from privacy breaches due to lingering personal data, to biased decisions rooted in historical biases present in the training data.
+In the ever-evolving landscape of artificial intelligence and machine learning, the development of algorithms capable of learning and adapting to data has garnered significant attention.
+The ascent of artificial intelligence algorithms enabled remarkable achievements in various domains.
+Nevertheless, the use of machine learning systems comes with some privacy challenges.
+Machine learning models, once trained, store in their parameters the patterns and information extracted from the data they have been exposed to.
+Unfortunately, this persistence of learned information can lead to unintended consequences, from privacy breaches due to lingering personal data, to biased decisions rooted in historical biases in the training data.